 Despite a growing awareness of the prevalence of cyber-based attacks on industrial control systems, many IT security models continue to adhere to the outdated belief that physically isolating systems (through 'airgaps') and 'security by obscurity' is enough.
-It's not - in the era of Industry 4.0, most non-critical industrial networks are accessible via the internet, whether or not by choice.
+It's not - in the era of Industry 4.0, most non-critical industrial networks are accessible via the internet4, whether or not by choice.
 Extensive research by Kaspersky Lab ICS CERT, using data from the Kaspersky Security Network, indicates that industrial PCs are regularly attacked by the same generic malware that afflicts business systems (IT), including (but not limited to) well-known culprits such as trojans, viruses and worms.
-During the second half of 2016, Kaspersky Lab products across the globe blocked attempted attacks on 39.2% of all Kaspersky-protected computers classified as components of industrial infrastructure.
+In the second half of 2017, Kaspersky Lab products across the globe blocked attempted malware attacks on 37.8% of all Kaspersky-protected computers classified as components of industrial infrastructure5.